Fellowship for

 Application Process

-We accept applications on a rolling basis until the program is filled.
+Deadline: We accept applications on a rolling basis until the program is filled or latest by 31 August 2026.
 We strongly recommend applying early to confirm your place.
-The deadline for applications to receive the early bird rate is 9 July 2025.
-The final deadline for all applications is 31 August 2025.
-If you would like to request a scholarship, please note that scholarships applications close on 9 July 2025.
+The deadline for applications to receive the early bird rate is 1 July 2026.

 Frequently Asked Questions